gverploeg/Recommender-Case-Study/pair.md

 1. How would you determine an order of profiles to show for a user who has just joined?
 What are the next 20 profiles you would show for user xxxx?

 2. Why might you want to intentionally not rank the profiles to show a given user by those which are most likely to be swiped right on?

+## Extra Credit: Productionizing

+ Your recommendations are only as good as your ability to give them to users.
+Now that we have evaluated a recommender and decided on the model we want to put into production... lets expose it to our application!
+We will be using Graphlabs's [pipeline functionality](https://dato.com/learn/gallery/notebooks/datapipeline_recsys_intro.html) to modularize our analysis.

+1. Define a function/task that preprocesses the dataset.
+Give it an argument so you can choose { implicit | explicit | scaled } data.
+Implicit will be the 0/1 ratings data, explicit is -1/0/1 preference data, and scaled is the 1-10 rating data.

+2. Now that we have modularized the featurization, create a function/task that trains the model and another that generates predictions.

+4. Now that we have recommendations, create a function/task to persist our recommendations to a Postgres database.

+5. Now that things are working locally, try to connect your Graphlab instance to AWS to run your pipeline on EC2.